If you're a recipe lover looking to turn your passion into a side hustle or even a full-time gig, starting a recipe blog is the way to go!

 High-potential digital products in the recipe blog niche:

-- Meal Planning Apps: Mobile applications that help users plan their meals, create shopping lists, and track their nutrition.
+- Meal planning apps: Tools that help users plan their meals, create shopping lists, and stay organized in the kitchen.

 Then you can use a tool like ConvertKit to automatically email the lead magnet to customers after they’ve finished checking out.